nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/HotelBookingApplication/README.md

 # 3. Task 1: Structure (50 points)

 For this task’s evaluation logic in the methods isn’t included.

 You are given 4 interfaces, and you have to implement their functionality in the correct classes.

 There are 3 types of entities in the application: Room, Booking and Hotel.
 There should also be RoomRepository, BookingRepository and HotelRepository.

+## Room

+The Room is a base class of any type of room and it should not be able to be instantiated.